aubreymoore/InsectWingbeat/README.md

 # InsectWingbeat
 This repo documents my initial attempts to record insect wingbeat waveforms using an optical sensor and a Raspberry Pi.

 In the late 80s and early 90s I did a bit of work on automated monitoring and identification of flying insects using waveforms collected by very simple none-imaging optical sensors.
+My contribution to the field was to suggest characterizing insect wingbeat waveforms using harmonic content in addition to the wingbeat frequency (=fundamental frequency).
 Hardware and software has certainly changed a lot since then.
-My contribution to the field was to suggest characterizing insect wingbeat waveforms using harmonic content in addition to the wingbeat frequency (=fundamental frequency).

 Just for fun, I decided to hook one of my old sensors to a Raspberry Pi via a USB sound adaptor to see what kind of signals I could capture with minimum effort.
 Here's my setup:

 ## Hardware

 The sensor is just a miniature solar cell connected to a small transformer which removes the DC component of the waveform (Fig. 1).
-Output from the sensor was connected to a Raspberry Pi 3+ single board computer using a CableCreation USB sound adaptor (Fig.2).
+Output from the sensor was connected to a Raspberry Pi 3 Model B+ single board computer using a [CableCreation USB sound adaptor](https://www.amazon.com/Adapter-CableCreation-External-Windows-Drivers/dp/B01H2XF8V8/ref=sr_1_2?crid=1E0WFV1MHW6X3&dchild=1&keywords=usb+sound+adapter&qid=1628557916&refinements=p_89%3ACableCreation%7CCreative&rnid=2528832011&s=electronics&sprefix=usb+sound+%2Caps%2C346&sr=1-2) (Fig.2).

 ## Software